company website

 What happens when Facebook changes the algorithm?

-Respected brands have websites.Your website serves as the wellspring from which all content bursts forth and is then shared on social media, and via email.
+Instead of leaning heavily on Facebook to float you and send business your way, reframe your mindset.
+Your website should function as the wellspring from which all content bursts forth and is then shared on social media, and via email.
+That’s why you need a content creation plan to get started on right away.

 Google is still the king of search.

 We might have beef with Google right now.
 We might be embracing the use of other search engines.
 But when people want something right now, they search.
+Are they searching for what YOU offer?
+Where do you want them to land after they search?
+How about your website?

 They don’t mess around on social media.
 They don’t post on a group waiting for replies.
 They go straight to Google, which is very different than what typically happens on your Facebook page or in your FB group.